CLOSE X

 Chelsea Flower Show / photo: VisitBritain

-London’s Chelsea Flower Show (May 21-25 this year) heralds the arrival of summer and the beginning of the “Summer Season.”
-The show is held under the auspices of The Royal Horticultural Society and Britain’s leading horticulturists transform several acres of the grounds of the Chelsea Hospital into a vista of beautiful gardens.
+London’s Chelsea Flower Show (scheduled for May 23-27, 2023) heralds the arrival of summer and beginning of the “Summer Season.”
+The show is held under the auspices of The Royal Horticultural Society and Britain’s leading horticulturists.
+They transform several acres of the grounds of the Chelsea Hospital into a vista of beautiful gardens.
 It’s a perennially popular event that allows one to go on an English garden tour without ever leaving the city.

 If you’re a casual gardener visiting Britain, you may be sated by beautiful plantings you see in various places in or around London, since you don’t necessarily have to travel vast distances on a garden tour to see gorgeous gardens in England.
-All over Britain you’ll find huge green spaces, some of the most famous in the world, which you can visit à la carte on day trips out of London and other cities.
+All over Britain you’ll find huge green spaces, some of them the most famous in the world.
+Many of them you can visit à la carte on day trips out of London and other cities.

 The Maze at Chatsworth / photo: JR P English garden tours